This information will help you understand hair loss during cancer treatment and explains medications that you can take to prevent or help hair loss.

-Chemotherapy can cause hair loss on the scalp and the loss of pubic hair, arm and leg hair, eyebrows, and eyelashes.
+Chemotherapy can cause hair loss on your scalp, pubic area, arms, legs, eyebrows, and eyelashes.
 Radiation therapy to the head often causes hair loss on the scalp.
 Sometimes, depending on the dose of radiation to the head, the hair may grow back differently from how it looked before or it may not grow back at all.

-How quickly hair falls out or thins depends on the type, dose, and timing of your treatments.
+How much of your hair falls out or thins depends on the type, dose, and timing of your treatments.
 The speed at which it falls out also varies from person to person.
 You may first notice hair on your pillow in the morning or see it when you shower or brush your hair.

 Once your treatments have stopped, your hair should begin to grow back.
 Hair regrowth can take 3 to 5 months.
 Your hair may look or feel different in terms of texture or color.
 In rare cases, your hair will not grow out as fully as it did before.

 Caring For Your Hair and Head

-Here are suggestions on how to care for your hair and head while experiencing hair loss:
+Here are suggestions on how to care for your hair and head while you are experiencing hair loss:

-- Wash and condition your hair every 2 to 4 days with a baby shampoo or other mild shampoo and a cream rinse or hair conditioner every 2 to 4 days.
+- Wash and condition your hair every 2 to 4 days with a baby shampoo or other mild shampoo and a cream rinse or hair conditioner.

 - Always rinse your hair well and pat it dry with a soft towel.